cloudflare/cloudflare-docs/products/email-routing/src/content/known-limitations.md

 Subdomains cannot use Email Routing to forward emails, unless they are part of an Enterprise account.

-## Signs such "`+`" and "`.`" are not supported for custom addresses
+## Signs such "`+`" and "`.`" are treated as normal characters for custom addresses

-Email Routing does not support `+` and `.` signs like other email providers do — such as Outlook and Gmail.
-We are working on adding more complex routing options that will allow Email Routing to mirror that behavior.
+Email Routing does not currently have advanced routing options.
+Characters such as `+` or `.`, which perform special actions in email providers like Gmail and Outlook, are currently treated as normal characters on custom addresses.
+More flexible routing options are in our roadmap.

 ## Restrictive DMARC policies can make forwarded emails fail